sorrowfulfloyd/SilentInstallerScript/README.md

-Initial release
+#Initial release

-TODO:
+My attempt to automatically install desired programs after a fresh Windows install via the PowerShell prompt.
+*I don't have any use for this anymore.
+So please don't mind it*

+##TODO:

-Add Windows version checking for cracking
+- [ ] Add Windows version checking for cracking